 Have a child open the Bible to Isaiah 56 and place the open Bible on the worship table.
 Read the story from SCM 13 or ask a volunteer to read.
 Use your voice and expression to make the story engaging.
 As you read, invite the children to continue building the temple.
 Conclude by saying, "Word of wisdom, word of grace," and prompt children to say, "Thanks be to God."
 Reflecting on God's Grace

 Gather the children into two groups: Insiders and Outsiders.
 Insiders are people who know they belong in God's house.
 They pose as statues in the middle of the room.
 Outsiders are those who don't belong in God's house.
 Have them pose around the edges.
 Read the story from The Message on GN 1, ringing the bell where indicated.
 Ask the group to change statue poses when the bell rings to show what the passage says about insiders and outsiders.
 Have all the statues take a bow and then sit down.
-Wonder:

-- ▶ I wonder, "What size blanket is God using for the house of God?" - ▶ I wonder, "How would Outsiders feel about being welcomed in?" - ► I wonder, "How would Insiders feel about Outsiders being welcomed?" - ▶ I wonder, "How does this message apply to our church today?" - ▶ Who are the Insiders?
-The Outsiders?
-Who are you? - ▶ I wonder, "How can we welcome Outsiders?"
+Wonder: - ▶ I wonder, "What size blanket is God using for the house of God?" - ▶ I wonder, "How would Outsiders feel about being welcomed in?" - I wonder, "How would Insiders feel about Outsiders being welcomed?" - ▶ I wonder, "How does this message apply to our church today?" - I wonder, "Who are the Insiders?
+Who are the Outsiders?
+Who are you?" - ▶ I wonder, "How can we welcome Outsiders?"
+Singing Give God an offering of music.
+Play and sing together "We Are Blessed to Be a Blessing"-SCM 22.
+Turn off the candle.